juhasev/sample-ninja-help/edit-datavariable-settings.md

 Option labels are shown for radio and checkbox questions only.

 ### Editing option labels
 Here you can create / delete option labels.
 The option label is what you want to call the option internally, this text will never be displayed to the panelists.
 Panelists will see localized questions instead.
-You can see the question setup under the **LOCALIZATIONS** tab.
+You can supply question text and option labels under the **QUESTION** tab.

 ### Deleting / adding option labels
 Use the **PLUS** button to add more options or the trashcan -icon to delete them.
 If these options are not available you most likely editing pre-define questions.